megargayu/USACO-Training/README.md

 ## Template

-For those who are sick of making new files for each problem, I made a [File Template](https://www.jetbrains.com/help/idea/using-file-and-code-templates.html) which should be imported by IntelliJ from .idea/workspace.xml.
-To use it, you have to
+For those who are sick of manually making files for each problem (cmon, I can't be the only one who has this problem), I made a [File Template](https://www.jetbrains.com/help/idea/using-file-and-code-templates.html) which should be imported by IntelliJ from .idea/workspace.xml.
+To use it, you have to the following:
 1. Create a new directory, where you will store all the files
 2. Make this directory a source folder (so there is no `package` statement)
 3. Right-click on the directory and click `New > Java Class`
 4. Select `USACO Training Problem` from the popup and enter in the file name of the problem (ex. `milk3`)
 5. All the files should be generated, including boilerplate input and output code!

+However, before you use it, you need to replace the `ID` with your own id.
+To do this, go to `New > Edit File Templates`, and scroll all the way down to "USACO Training Problem".
+Click on "USACO Training Problem" and in the sidebar that appears, remove `megarga1` and instead input your own id.

 All my problems use the following boilerplate code:
 ```java